-One question that comes up time and again in my clinic is: ‘can I drink alcohol and still lose weight?’
-The answer is yes, you probably can, but alcohol does impact weight loss in a number of ways.
+One question that comes up time and again at our clinic is: ‘can I drink alcohol and still lose weight?’
+The answer is yes, most people can, but alcohol does impact weight loss in a number of ways.

 How alcohol affects weight varies from person to person.
 Your gender, your genes, your lifestyle and your diet all play a role.
 Be mindful and notice how alcohol affects you personally.